TacoCodes/Book-Search-Engine/README.md

 * ISC

 ## Inspiration
-The starter code was cloned and changed to a MERN format by Alex Chigas.
+The starter code was cloned and changed to a MERN format by Alex Sanchez.

 ## Contact
 * Alex Sanchez (TacoCodes)